Brain: As food

 Animal brains are used as food in numerous cuisines.

 In rituals

 Some archaeological evidence suggests that the mourning rituals of European Neanderthals also involved the consumption of the brain.

-The Fore people of Papua New Guinea are known to eat human brains.
-In funerary rituals, those close to the dead would eat the brain of the deceased to create a sense of immortality.
-A prion disease called kuru has been traced to this.
+The Fore people of Papua New Guinea were known to eat human brains.
+In funerary rituals, those close to the dead consumed their body, including the brain.
+This led to the transmission of a prion disease called kuru.
+The practice ceased in the 1950s after it was banned by the Australian government.